dark-red-one/aurora-ai-robbiverse/ROBBIE_IS_YOUR_COPILOT.md

 ```
 "I'll implement that function for you"
 "Let me help you with that"
-"As your assistant, I suggest..."
+"As your copilot, I suggest..."
 ```

 **But this:**